 Found New Hardware Wizard

-Locate Driver Files Where do you want Windows to search for driver files?
+Locate Driver Files Where do you want Windows to search for (driver files?

-Search for driver files for the following hardware device:
+Search for driver files for the following hardw are device:

 Composite USB Device

-The wizard searches for suitable drivers in its driver data any of the following optional search locations that you sp base on your computer and in ecify.
+The wizard searches for suitable drivers in its any of the following optional search locations ; driver database on your computer and in s that you specify.

 To start the search, click Next.
-If you are searching on a insert the floppy disk or CD before clicking Next. floppy disk or CD-ROM drive,
+If you are sea insert the floppy disk or CD before clicking N arching on a floppy disk or CD-ROM drive, ext.

 Optional search locations:

 Floppy disk drives

-CD-ROM drives
+D-ROM drives

 Specify a location

-☐ M icrosoft Windows Update $\checkmark$
+Microsoft Windows Update \checkmark

-< B ack Next > Cancel
+< B ack N ext > Cancel